Why recognize natural enemies and spiders?

-The information here about natural enemies was developed for the publication by Mary Gardiner, Christina DiFonzo, Michael Brewer and Takuji Noma.
+The information here about natural enemies was developed for the publication Identifying Natural Enemies in Crops and Landscapes by Mary Gardiner, Christina DiFonzo, Michael Brewer and Takuji Noma.
 This is a pocket-sized guide for reference in the field.
 Although it is geared for field crops, it is appropriate for use in other crops, and by gardeners and by homeowners.
-To purchase a copy of the pocket-sized field guide, visit and Landscapesshop.msu.edu The publication number is #2949.
+To purchase a copy of the pocket-sized field guide, visit shop.msu.edu The publication number is #2949.

 Follow these links to learn about specific insects within these major groups of natural enemies and spiders:

 Encourage natural enemies by planting native Michigan plants